Professional golf tours: History

-The golf tour system evolved more by trial and error than by design.
 In the early days of professional golf, in each region of the world each professional tournament was established by a separate golf club, golf organisation or commercial sponsor.
 As the number of tournaments increased, the most talented professional golfers concentrated mainly on playing in tournaments rather than on club professional and golf instruction work.
-Once a good number of tournaments were being played in a region each year, they were formalised into a "tour", which was supervised by a single organisation, although many tournaments continue to be run by separate bodies.
+Once a good number of tournaments were being played in a region each year, they were formalised into a tour, which was supervised by a single organisation, although many tournaments continue to be run by separate bodies.

 The PGA Tour was the pioneer of the tour system, and its establishment date is not very clearly defined.
 The PGA of America was established in 1916.
 Lists of players with the most wins in each season are available from that year, and career win totals are based on results from 1916 onwards.
-However, the idea of a "tour" had not firmly crystallised at that time and several important developments came much later.
+However, the idea of a tour had not firmly crystallised at that time and several developments came much later.
 Bob Harlow was named manager of the PGA Tournament Bureau in 1930, the first "playing pros" organisation was formed in 1932, and money lists are available from 1934.
 However the PGA Tour itself dates the formal establishment of the Tour to 1968, when the "Tournament Players Division" split from the PGA of America.
 Similarly, the European Tour officially began in 1972, although it evolved from the British PGA circuit which merged with the Continental European circuit in 1977 before fully separating from the PGA in 1984.
 The dates of establishment of the other key tours include: LPGA Tour (1950); Sunshine Tour (1971), Japan Golf Tour (1973); PGA Tour of Australasia (1973), Asian Tour (1995).
 The Asian Tour was preceded by the Asia Golf Circuit, which operated from 1962 until 1999.
-The term "circuit" is often used to describe groups of professional golf tournaments, either organised tours, which may or may not include "unofficial" events, or simply to broadly categorize events in a local area or wider region.
+The term "circuit" is often used to describe groups of professional golf tournaments, either organised tours, which may or may not include unofficial events, or simply to broadly categorize events in a local area or wider region.

 As professional golf has continued to expand developmental tours such as the Challenge Tour (1986) and the Web.com Tour (1990; originally called the Ben Hogan Tour and later the Korn Ferry Tour) and senior tours such as PGA Tour Champions (1980; originally the Senior PGA Tour and later the Champions Tour) and the Legends Tour (1992; originally the European Senior Tour) have been established to give more golfers the opportunity to play on a tour, and to take advantage of the willingness of sponsors and broadcasters to fund an ever-increasing number of tournaments.